Wase, Nigeria

-Wase (pronounced: Wersay) is a town and Local Government Area (LGA) of Plateau State, Nigeria, situated some 216 km south east of Jos, the Plateau State capital.
-It shares its name with the nearby Wase River.
-The population of the LGA was 159,861 people as of 2006, with an urban area of 1750 km².
+Wase (pronounced: Wersæy) is a town and Local Government Area (LGA) of Plateau State, Nigeria, situated some 200 km south east of Jos, the Plateau State capital.
+It shares boundary with Kanam LGA to the north, Taraba State to the south and east, and Langtang North LGA to the west.
+The population of the LGA was 161,714 people as of 2006, with an urban area of 1750 km^{2}.